bl-rd/bl-rd-archive/content/posts/my-javascript-mindset.md

 At work, I've spent the last few years developing applications using JavaScript frameworks.
 While they are great, this example made me stop and reflect that maybe they've affected how I think about problems.
 The thing that bothered me was I _knew_ all about the target pseudo-class, but I just dived straight into solving the problem with a script.

-This might be a trivial example, but **what** I was trying to achieve isn't the point &mdash; it was the **how.** Hopefully this will serve as a small, personal reminder to think a bit differently about front-end problems in the future.
+This might be a trivial example, but **what** I was trying to achieve isn't the point &mdash; it was the **how**.
+Hopefully this will serve as a small, personal reminder to think a bit differently about front-end problems in the future.
 Actually, make that a reminder just to think...

 {{<signoff>}}